Hackers and hucksters reinvigorate 'Anonymous' brand amid protests

+But accounts using variations of the Anonymous name recently claimed credit for temporarily knocking a Minneapolis police website offline and, inaccurately, for hacking police passwords.
+The FBI is investigating the attacks and has asked Minneapolis officials for any information that could help identify the hackers, according to a person familiar with the matter.
+The FBI did not immediately respond to a request for comment.

-At the same time, millions of Twitter accounts began following longstanding Anonymous posters and retweeting them, helping boost Anonymous into Twitter’s Trending column and greater attention.
-Many of the boosted tweets opposed police actions, defended Black Lives Matter or faulted President Donald Trump.
+Millions of Twitter accounts recently began following longstanding Anonymous posters and retweeting them, helping boost Anonymous into Twitter's Trending column and greater attention.
+Many of the boosted tweets opposed police actions, defended Black Lives Matter, or faulted President Donald Trump.
 It is unclear who or what is driving the resurgence, and exactly why.
 McGill University anthropology professor Gabriella Coleman, who wrote a book on Anonymous, said she was told by insiders that some key figures from a decade ago are involved and they are being assisted by mechanical amplification.

 "The ability to create so many new accounts is classic Anonymous social-technological hacking," Coleman said.
 "It's low-hanging fruit."
 Even one of the heavily boosted old accounts, YourAnonNews, tweeted that it had no idea what was going on.
 It experimented by tweeting nonsense and asking not to be retweeted, only to see those tweets repeated hundreds of thousands of times.